Films We Only Watch for The Nudity

 Piranha 3D (2010) and Piranha 3DD (2012)

 The original Piranha films were never going to win any Oscars.
 But they certainly did what they said on the tin, by giving us a film filled hungry flesh-eating piranhas.
-The gore filled, tongue in cheek horrors were played for laughs, and it made them highlight enjoyable.
+The gore filled, tongue in cheek horrors were played for laughs, and it was highly enjoyable.
 Fast forward 30 years and you’re faced with two films that had only two things going for it, left and right.
-The remake of Piranha 3D and its sequel Piranha 3DD, were a complete different kettle of fish (ahem), aimed at a different generation of teens.
+The remake of Piranha 3D and its sequel Piranha 3DD, were a completely different kettle of fish (ahem), aimed at a different generation of teens.
 The filmmakers certainly made sure that there was plenty of gore, but it’s crass sexual exploitation completely overshadows the horror.
-Piranha 3D relies on the lowest denomination of attending theatre goers, who only want to see the film to see nude women.
+Piranha 3D relies on the lowest denomination of attending theatre goers, who only want to see nude women.
 The films so blasé about its sexual content, that it even put a cup size in its sequels title, and slung a picture of giant breast on its posters for good measure.
 With a lacking cast and little storyline, the films shallow concepts leave only the short thrills of semi naked beach babes for entertainment.
 It’s sad to say, but without all the nudity, the film would really blow!

 Tobe Hooper’s amazing Space Vampire thriller sees an alien creature looking to resurrect the crew of her ship, by sucking the life force out of people.
-The space vampire creature takes the form of a young teenage girl, played by Mathilda May and uses her seductive powers to get close enough to drain her victims.
-With an amazing cast, including an early appearance of Patrick Stewart, the film is highly enjoyable for some any reasons, but there is one reason that sticks out like a sore thumb.
+The space vampire creature takes the form of a young teenage girl, played by Mathilda May, and uses her seductive powers to get close enough to drain her victims.
+With an amazing cast, including an early appearance of Patrick Stewart, the film is highly enjoyable for many reasons, but there is one reason that sticks out like a sore thumb.
 You see, Mathilda May does not wear a lot of clothes in this film.
 It’s almost like she allergic to them.
 The film cruelly forces upon you a stunningly beautiful woman, with deep brown eyes, pert breasts and an ass carved like marble, and she’s naked for like 90% of the movie.
 And I’m not even talking about a bit of topless fun, I mean FULLY nude.
-And in way, she the films saving grace.
+And in a way, she the films saving grace.
 The first half of the film is a little slow to get going, and Mathilda’s nude escapades are just mesmerising, seductively taking you through the films slower moments with a grace and presences that’s hard to ignore.
 It’s not until the films third act, that things truly get explosive, and the slow beginning truly pays off.
 It’s the change of pace that really shakes things up and makes for a thoroughly entertaining last 20 minutes.
 Overall, Lifeforce is an amazing film, filled with fantastic special effects, a great cast and just about one of the most beautiful women to ever grace a film camera, and you get to see her nude!

 “What’s Happening Horror Fans?
-Lets hope your eyes weren’t POPPING out of your head with this one.
+Let’s hope your eyes weren’t POPPING out of your head with this one.
 An interesting look into films that really know how to get under your SKIN.
 And if this little BITE of Horror Entertainment did not quench your THIRST, check out some of our other articles, they might just GRAB you!